oscal-compass/compliance-trestle/docs/tutorials/work_with_authoring_versions.md

 ## Step 3: Create a new document using a particular template version

 Now that we have a template, we would like to create an instance of this template that would actually have content in it.
-This steps will create a complete copy of the template of version `0.0.2` that you can fill in with custom content.
+These steps will create a complete copy of the template of version `0.0.2` that you can fill in with custom content.

 ```bash
 cd my_workspace